bgaze/php-dotenv/README.md

 ### Dotenv class

-**dotEnvString:**
+**fromString:**

-Parse provided string, throw an exception if invalid, otherwise return parse content as a key-value array.
+Parse provided string, throw an exception if invalid, otherwise return parsed content as a key-value array.

 ```php
 /**